SidZRed/TEchX/README.md

 pip install techx==0.1
 ```

-Also run `pip install requirements.txt` to install some dependencies.
+Also run `pip install requirements.txt` after cloning the repository to install some dependencies.

 ### Manual Installation
 Clone the repository and install it locally: